Founder & Chief Strategist

 Previous Clinical Experience

 Dr. Lopez has been working in a private practice setting for over two decades.
-In the early years of her clinical career she worked with countless survivors of sexual violence while serving as the coordinator for specialized clinical services at the DC Rape Crisis Center.
+In the early years of her clinical career she worked with countless survivors of sexual violence as the coordinator for specialized clinical services at the DC Rape Crisis Center.
 She has also worked with individuals who have experienced many other traumas, including natural and human-made disasters, physical violence, interpersonal violence, family relinquishments, and neglect.

 You can learn more about Dr. Lopez’s clinical experience and upcoming speaking engagements on her website.